The Gate — A Structural Analysis

 [ VI ] Sacrifice of Intrinsic Goods P6: Extrinsic displaces intrinsic +

-Time with children, partners, friends — the irreplaceable substrate of lived experience — is traded for gate-pursuit.
+The loss is not primarily quantitative — fewer hours with children, partners, friends — but qualitative: the degradation of the capacity for presence itself.
+Gate-chasing orients consciousness perpetually toward the next threshold, producing an agent who is physically present but attentionally absent.
+The irreplaceable substrate of lived experience — time that cannot be recovered, attention that cannot be retroactively given — is traded for gate-pursuit.
 This is experienced not as sacrifice but as necessity or temporary deferral.
 The agent may believe they are providing for family by pursuing the gate, while the family experiences their absence.

 Philosophy Simone Weil